TomasBorquez/mate.h/README.md

 it will auto detect if you need to rebuild based on `./build/mate-cache.ini`, so you can just run `./mate` directly.

 Under the hood we use [Samurai](https://github.com/michaelforney/samurai), a ninja rewrite in C, we add it to the source code and compile it on the first run, after that it is cached and thanks to it builds are extremely fast.
+So the first build usually takes a bit longer but on the second one it should be very fast.
+If you want even faster builds, you can use [TCC](https://bellard.org/tcc/) just to run mate, on medium sized projects our builds go from `1_000ms` to `40ms`.

 ## Compatibility
 - linux, supported.